avnish-jain/incremental-etl-on-lakehouse/README.md

 # Omit the "s3://"
 s3_bucket = '<bucket name>'

+# This is just the path, do not repeat the bucket name.
 # Ensure path does not begin with a "/"
 s3_parent_key = '<parent key>'